michiof/AutoMarineSI/README.md

 ### How to Use

 If you don't have a past accident database, you can use the sample file "JTSB202306.csv" available in this repository.
 This file was downloaded from the **[Japan Transport Safety Board](https://www.mlit.go.jp/jtsb/index.html)** in June 2023.
-Please ensure to read the "Copyright of Sample Accident Data" below before using it.
+Please ensure to read the ["Copyright"](https://github.com/michiof/AutoMarineSI#copyright) below before using it.

 In the file, you'll find the headers are written in Japanese.
 You'll need to rename these headers and remove some columns from the original file.